2021 Brighton bin strike: Background

+The strike action in 2021 falls between much unrest within Brighton and Hove City Council's City Clean department, both before and after the 2021 action.
+The fraught industrial relations have been the subject of much media attention over the years, including around the 2019 dispute when an independent investigation was undertaken.

 Strike

 With a 79.6% turnout, the vote among the workers was unanimous in favour of striking.
 The strike would last for two weeks, until 18 October.
-On 5 October, the strike began, with the GMB releasing a statement saying that "constant one-sided enforced driver removals, changes of duties, crew variations and alterations in plans around the collection of dropped work has had a detrimental impact on the HGV driver's health and well-being at the city's Hollingdean depot, and this very strong ballot outcome is a clear message to their employers that enough is enough."
+On 5 October, the strike began, with the GMB releasing a statement saying that "constant one-sided enforced driver removals, changes of duties, crew variations and alterations in plans around the collection of dropped work has had a detrimental impact on the HGV driver's health and well-being at the city's Hollingdean Depot, and this very strong ballot outcome is a clear message to their employers that enough is enough."